-The Council's financial strategy is to invest in the town and the services the Council provides to local people and businesses at the same time as meeting its significant budget challenges through a range of savings programmes - especially via "big ticket" items.
+The Council's financial strategy is to invest in the town and the services the Council provides to local people and businesses at the same time as meeting its significant budget challenges through a range of savings programmes.

-The 2023/24 budget was set against a background of continuing funding reductions and the increased risk of sudden changes in funding inherent in the retained business rates scheme.
+The 2024/25 budget was set against a background of continuing funding reductions and the increased risk of sudden changes in funding inherent in the retained business rates scheme.
 Future central government funding consists primarily of Revenue Support Grant and Retained Business Rates, which taken together are termed "Settlement Funding Assessment".